Meredith MacRae

 Meredith Lynn MacRae (May 30, 1944 – July 14, 2000) was an American actress, singer and talk show host.
-She is most remembered for her roles as Sally Morrison on My Three Sons (1963–1965) and as Billie Jo Bradley on Petticoat Junction (1966–1970).
+She is known for her roles as Sally Morrison on My Three Sons (1963–1965) and as Billie Jo Bradley on Petticoat Junction (1966–1970).

 Early life

 MacRae was born in Houston, Texas, to parents Gordon and Sheila MacRae.
 Her father was stationed with the Army Air Corps in Houston at the time of her birth.
 Both of her parents went on to be actors.
-She is the sister of William Gordon MacRae, Robert Bruce MacRae, and Heather MacRae.
+She is the sister of William Gordon "Gar" MacRae, Robert Bruce MacRae, and Heather MacRae.

 Career

 My Three Sons

-MacRae made her breakthrough appearance as Sally Anne Morrison Douglas on the ABC (later CBS) Fred MacMurray/William Frawley sitcom, My Three Sons.
+MacRae made her breakthrough appearance as Sally Anne Morrison Douglas on the ABC (later CBS) sitcom, My Three Sons.
 She played Mike's love interest for three seasons (1963–1965).
 She asked to be written out of the show to further explore her career.

 Petticoat Junction

-In 1966, MacRae signed a contract with CBS to play Billie Jo Bradley on the sitcom Petticoat Junction, starring Bea Benaderet as her television mother and Edgar Buchanan as her television uncle.
+In 1966, MacRae signed a contract with CBS to play Billie Jo Bradley on the sitcom Petticoat Junction, starring Bea Benaderet as her television mother and Edgar Buchanan as her television great uncle.
 Her television sisters were Betty Jo, played by Linda Kaye Henning, and Bobbie Jo, played by Lori Saunders.

-MacRae was the sitcom's third actress to portray Billie Jo.
+MacRae was the third actress to portray Billie Jo.
 Jeannine Riley played the part in the show's first two years (1963–1965) and Gunilla Hutton in the third year (1965–1966).
 Both of these actresses played the role as a typical boy-crazy dumb blonde.
 However, by MacRae's debut on the series, Billie Jo's persona was that of a strong, independent woman who focused more on a singing career, a dream she later accomplishes.

+At first, the producers' intent was for Billie Jo and Steve Elliott (portrayed by Mike Minor) to have a relationship and eventually marry.
+However, Minor and Henning were dating at the time and eventually got married.
+The producers decided to incorporate their marriage into the show.
+McRae would later state in a 1969 interview that this cost her screen time and from that moment on she was anxious for the show to end.
 She remained with the sitcom until its cancellation in 1970.

 Other work

 She also took over the role of Animal from Valora Noland in Bikini Beach (1964), the third beach party film produced by American International Pictures.
 She had an uncredited appearance on the bus in the film Ski Party (1965).
-She was a guest on NBC' The Spring Thing a musical television special hosted by Bobbie Gentry and Noel Harrison.
-Other guests included were Goldie Hawn, Irwin C. Watson, Rod McKuen, Shirley Bassey, and Harpers Bizarre.
+She was a guest on NBC's The Spring Thing a musical television special hosted by Bobbie Gentry and Noel Harrison.
+Other guests included Goldie Hawn, Irwin C. Watson, Rod McKuen, Shirley Bassey, and Harpers Bizarre.
 Her other film roles included appearances in Norwood (1970), My Friends Need Killing (1976), Grand Jury (1976), Sketches of a Strangler (1978), Earthbound (1981), and The Census Taker (1984).